The Mooses overlooking Lake Blanche and Sundial Peak

 Related: Check out the video of our experience!

-Our experience on the Lake Blanche trail
+What to exepct on the Lake Blanche trail (our experience)

 Described as one of the most “breathtaking hikes in the Salt Lake City area,” we couldn’t wait to experience this trail for ourselves.
 Unfortunately, when we originally planned our Salt Lake adventure, we were expecting temperatures in the mid-80s.
 We happened to arrive mid-June when Salt Lake was experiencing an unprecedented heat wave.
 We chose our hiking day when the temperature would be at it’s lowest during our visit with a forecast of only 99 degrees vs the 104 on our previous days.